Netflix, Disney Ask Court to Block Rule Forcing Them to Subsidize Canadian Broadcast Content

 Netflix, Disney, and other streaming services have mounted a legal challenge to a rule that forces them to donate 5 percent of their Canadian revenues to subsidize different kinds of made-in-Canada content, including local news and content created by and for various diverse “equity-deserving” groups.

-The Motion Picture Association-Canada (MPA-Canada), which represents the interests of Netflix, Disney, Sony, Paramount, Universal, and Warner Bros.
-Discovery (HBO) in the Canadian market, said in a July 4 announcement that it had filed two petitions with Canada’s Federal Court of Appeals challenging the regulation, which it accused of being discriminatory.
+The Motion Picture Association–Canada (MPA–Canada), which represents the interests of Netflix, Disney, Sony, Paramount, Universal, and Warner Bros.
+Discovery (including HBO) in the Canadian market, said on July 4 that it had filed two petitions with Canada’s Federal Court of Appeals challenging the regulation, which it accused of being discriminatory.

-One of the petitions is a request for permission to lodge an appeal against the regulation, which was created by the Canadian Radio-television and Telecommunications Commission.
-The CRTC is a quasi-judicial tribunal that regulates the Canadian communications sector in the public interest whose decisions are not automatically subject to appeal.
+One of the petitions is a request for permission to lodge an appeal against the regulation, which was created by the Canadian Radio–television and Telecommunications Commission (CRTC).
+The CRTC is a quasi-judicial tribunal that regulates the Canadian communications sector in the public interest; its decisions aren’t automatically subject to appeal.

-The second petition is an application for judicial review of the rule, which is not an appeal on the merits but a review of the process and legality of the decision.
+The second petition is an application for judicial review of the rule, which isn’t an appeal on the merits but a review of the process and legality of the decision.

 “The CRTC’s decision to require global entertainment streaming services to pay for local news is a discriminatory measure that goes far beyond what Parliament intended, exceeds the CRTC’s authority, and contradicts the goal of creating a modern, flexible framework that recognizes the nature of the services global streamers provide,” Wendy Noss, president of MPA–Canada, said in a statement.